GC2020: A Clear vision with a sharp focus

 - Institutional Action: Each institution will also assess its own institutional practices and then take explicit action to prioritize and reshape its policies and institutional culture to foster more fully the dignity of all people.
 These actions will include policies that address the health and wellbeing of all persons regardless of race, sexual orientation, gender preference, social class, and other aspects of human difference.

 Universal Design for Learning (UDL) at its core is a comprehensive educational framework that removes barriers to student learning and academic success.
 The principles of UDL recognize that variance in learning ability and style among individuals is the norm and not the exception.
-Therefore, curriculum should be adaptable to individual learning differences rather than the other way around.
+Therefore, the curriculum should be adaptable to individual learning differences rather than the other way around.

 Greensboro College is unique in higher education in embracing UDL throughout all aspects of the college at the institutional level, including all academic, student development, campus infrastructure, and resource programs and units.
 UDL is the vocabulary, architecture, and framework for successful academic and student development for GC as a small, private, church-related liberal arts college.

 Developed at the North Carolina State University College of Design in the 1980s, UDL is based on research in the learning sciences, including cognitive neuroscience, guiding the development of flexible learning environments that can accommodate individual learning differences.
-Recognizing that the manner in which individuals learn is neither uniform nor consistent, UDL calls for creating a curriculum from the outset that provides: multiple means of representation to give learners various ways of acquiring information and knowledge, multiple means of expression to provide learners alternatives for demonstrating what they know, and multiple means of engagement to tap into learners’ interests and challenge them appropriately while motivating them to learn and succeed.
+Recognizing that the manner in which individuals learn is neither uniform nor consistent, UDL calls for creating a curriculum from the outset that provides: multiple means of representation to give learners various ways of acquiring information and knowledge, and multiple means of expression to provide learners alternatives for demonstrating what they know and multiple means of engagement to tap into learners’ interests and challenge them appropriately while motivating them to learn and succeed.
 UDL is intended to enable and enhance learning by reducing physical, cognitive, intellectual, and organizational barriers to learning.

 (as described in literature of the Center for Applied Special Technology and the National Center for UDL as well as in UDL in the Classroom, edited by Hall, Meyer and Rose, 2012)